palms not passion

 This year, my Lenten mantra is, “Fill up on good things.”

 In the West Bank, the Quaker Meeting House in Ramallah might be the one place you can imagine Palestinians and Israelis living together in peace.
-Around a lovely wooden table in a sun-drenched room, Christian author and activist Jean Zaru shared her rich faith, along with cookies and fruit.
+Around a lovely wooden table in a sun-drenched room, Christian author and activist Jean Zaru shared her rich experience and faith with us, along with cookies and fruit.
 She knew that by the midpoint of our trip we would have had our fill of bad things, from suicide bombers to disputed settlements.

-So she broke open her heart and preached to us.
+So she broke open her heart and preached.
 “Hope,” she said, “is an act of resistance.
 There's nothing abstract about it.
 Hope is not real until you bring it into your life, test it, prove it… Some people may say I am less because I am a Palestinian and a woman.
-No, God dwells in my soul and because of that I can see God in everyone, every brother and sister, Jew, Muslim, Christian.
+No, God dwells in my soul and because I can see God in everyone, every brother and sister, Jew, Muslim, Christian.
 I do not worship a God who makes ‘good ones’ and ‘bad ones.’”

 She’s not naïve.
 In 1948, when the state of Israel was created, her village was overwhelmed with refugees.
 Then her only brother, exiled, was lost in the war in Lebanon.
 She’s seen her share of bad things, but she has spent her life filling up on good things.